 He then encouraged the faithful to carry a pocket-sized Bible so that it would be easy to consult throughout the day.

-This is the not first time Pope Francis has brought up this subject, going so far as to distribute free pocket-sized Bibles during Lent of 2014.
-He explained to those gathered for the Sunday Angelus, "Last Sunday I suggested that you get a little copies of the gospels, to carry with you during the day, to read often.
+This is not the first time Pope Francis has brought up this subject, distributing free pocket-sized Bibles during Lent of 2014.
+He explained to those gathered for the Sunday Angelus, “Last Sunday I suggested that you get a little copies of the gospels, to carry with you during the day, to read often.
 Then I thought over the ancient tradition of the Church, during Lent, to give the gospel to catechumens preparing for baptism.
-So today I want to offer to you who are here in the piazza - but as a sign for all - a pocket-sized gospel.
-They will be distributed to you freely...Take one, carry it with you: it is truly Jesus who speaks to you."
+So today I want to offer to you who are here in the piazza – but as a sign for all – a pocket-sized gospel.
+They will be distributed to you freely…Take one, carry it with you: it is truly Jesus who speaks to you.”